-(1) Ownership of Securities information, including Market Value, as at April 5, 2021 based on a closing price on the Toronto Stock Exchange (the "TSX") of \$3.97 per Share.
+(1) Ownership of Securities information, including Market Value, is determined as at March 31, 2023 based on a closing price on the Toronto Stock Exchange (the "TSX") of \$8.28 per Share.

-Each non-executive director of the Corporation is paid an Annual Retainer of \$20,000, and a stipend of \$1,000 for each board meeting attended.
-The Chair of the Board also receives an additional annual fee of \$10,000.
+Each non-executive director of the Corporation is paid an Annual Retainer of \$30,000, and a stipend of \$1,200 for each board meeting attended.
+The Chair of the Board also receives an additional annual fee of \$20,000.
 The Corporation mandates that each director of the Corporation purchase and hold a minimum of \$100,000 worth of Shares, as at the time of purchase, with such minimum ownership requirement being satisfied within five years of becoming a director of the Corporation, save and except for Mr. Halyk, whose ownership requirements are a minimum of 5 times his annual base salary, as at the time of purchase.

-Members of the Audit Committee receive a stipend of \$1,500 for each Audit Committee meeting attended and the Chair of that Committee receives an annual fee of \$10,000.
+Members of the Audit Committee receive a stipend of \$1,500 for each Audit Committee meeting attended and the Chair of that Committee receives an annual fee of \$12,000.
 Members of the Corporate Governance and Nominating Committee and the Compensation Committee each receive a stipend of \$1,000 for each meeting attended.
-The Chair of the Corporate Governance and Nominating Committee receives an annual fee of \$2,500 and the Chair of the Compensation Committee receives an annual fee of \$5,000.
+The Chair of the Corporate Governance and Nominating Committee receives an annual fee of \$5,000 and the Chair of the Compensation Committee receives an annual fee of \$7,000.
 See "Executive Compensation - Directors' Compensation".
 The current composition of the Corporation's committees are as follows: